 The meat won’t sear automatically over time, as you might think.
 The slow cooker brings food under the simmering point (right below 212°F or 100°C) over a long period.

 Searing is a fast process.
 It allows meat to close up, so it won’t release as many juices.
 This doesn’t happen in a slow cooker.
 Your meat will cook through, but very slowly.
-The whole slow cooking enables the meat to suck into itself all the flavors, but there is no searing.
+The slow cooking enables the meat to suck into all the flavors, but there is no searing.

 Slowly rising temperatures and liquid being released from ingredients prevent searing from happening.

 Final thoughts on slow cooker advantages and disadvantages